 CONFERENCE.
-In cases in which the assigned judicial officer If the judge has sets pretrial and/or settlement conferences, all parties and trial counsel for each represented
+In cases in which the assigned judicial officer-If the judge_has sets

-(f) Pretrial order. --PRETRIAL ORDER.
+- (f) Pretrial order. --PRETRIAL ORDER.
 If there is a pretrial conference, the court must issue an order shall be entered reciting the action taken.
 Insofar as possible, the Ccourt will resolve all pending disputes in the pretrial order.
 With respect to some matters, it may be necessary to reserve ruling until the time of trial or to require additional briefing by the parties prior to trial.
-The pretrial order may set limits with respect to the time for opening statement, examination of witnesses, and closing argument and may also limit the number of lay and expert witnesses who can be called by each party, or the total amount of time each party may have for presentation of presenting the party's case. (g) Authority of counsel. --AUTHORITY OF COUNSEL.
-Counsel for each party participating in any conference before trial, or in the discussion described in paragraph Rule 16-I(c) of this Rule, must have authority to enter into stipulations, to make admissions regarding all matters that the participants may reasonably anticipate may be discussed, and to participate fully in all settlement discussions.

-(h) Telephonic conferences. --TELEPHONIC CONFERENCES.
-In the discretion of the Ccourt's discretion and with the parties' consent of the parties, any pretrial communications may be conducted by telephone or other form of electronic communication.
+The pretrial order may set limits with respect to the time for opening statement, examination of witnesses, and closing argument and may also limit the number of lay and expert witnesses who can be called by each party, or the total amount of time each party may have for presentation of presenting the party"s case. - (g) Authority of counsel. -AUTHORITY OF COUNSEL.
+Counsel for each party participating in any conference before trial, or in the discussion described in paragraph Rule 16-I(c) of this Rule, must have authority to enter into stipulations, to make admissions regarding all matters that the participants may reasonably anticipate may be discussed, and to participate fully in all settlement discussions. - (h) Telephonic conferences. --TELEPHONIC CONFERENCES.
+In the discretion of the Ccourt's discretion and with the parties' consent of the parties, any pretrial communications may be conducted by telephone or other form of electronic communication. - (i) Sanctions. -- SANCTIONS. - (1) In General.
+On motion or on its own, the court may issue any just orders, including those authorized by Rule 37(b)(2)(A)(ii)-(vii), lif a party or a party's its attorney: - (A) fails to appear at a scheduling or pretrial conference; - (B) is substantially unprepared to participate-or does not participate in good faith-in the conference; or - (C) fails to obey a scheduling or pretrial order, or fails to appear at a scheduling or pretrial conference, or is substantially unprepared to participate in the conference, or fails to participate in good faith or has otherwise not complied with the requirements of this Rule, the Court, upon motion or its own initiative, may make such orders with regard thereto as are just, including any of the orders provided in SCR-Dom.
+Rel.Rule 37(b)(2)(B), (C), and (D). - (2) Imposing Fees and Costs.
+Finstead of or in addition to any other sanction, the Court may require the party, its or the attorney representing the party, or both, to pay the reasonable expenses-, including attorney's! fees-, incurred because of any noncompliance with this Rrule unless the Court finds that the noncompliance was substantially justified or that other circumstances make an award of expenses unjust.

-(i) Sanctions. ---SANCTIONS.

-(1) In General.
-On motion or on its own, the court may issue any just orders, including those authorized by Rule 37(b)(2)(A)(ii)-(vii), lif a party or a party'sits attorney:

-(A) fails to appear at a scheduling or pretrial conference;

-(B) is substantially unprepared to participate-or does not participate in good faith in the conference; or

-(C) fails to obey a scheduling or pretrial order., or fails to appear at a scheduling or pretrial conference, or is substantially unprepared to participate in the conference, or fails to participate in good faith or has otherwise not complied with the requirements of this Rule, the Court, upon motion or its own initiative, may make such orders with regard thereto as are just, including any of the orders provided in SCR-Dom.
-Rel.Rule 37(b)(2)(B), (C), and (D).

-(2) Imposing Fees and Costs.
-FInstead of or in addition to any other sanction, the Court may require the party, its or the attorney representing the party, or both, to pay the reasonable expenses--,-including attorney's' fees--,-incurred because of any noncompliance with this Rrule unless the Court finds that the noncompliance was substantially justified or that other circumstances make an award of expenses unjust.